grugnog/web/README.md

 check out [ENVIRONMENT CONFIG](./ENVIRONMENT.md) for configuring project specefics like google authentication.

+## Translations

+At the moment all text is supported for english-en.
+Help contribute to the [translations](https://github.com/A11yWatch/web/tree/main/src/content/strings/a11y) by sending a [PR](https://github.com/A11yWatch/web/compare).

 ## LICENSE

 check the license file in the root of the project.